Secrets lifecycle and responsibilities¶

 - Encrypted vault bundles are permitted for bootstrap, CI, and DR only.

-- Bootstrap artefacts must not become a second live secrets system.
+- Bootstrap records must not become an unmanaged second live secret system.

 - Cloud backup identities must avoid key material in Terraform state.